unframework/unframework-website/index.md

 I am a product technical lead at [Myplanet](http://myplanet.com).

 My primary research interest is in modelling real-life communication and business workflows and using that to improve human process and automation.
+That means both back-end topics like data versioning and consistency and front-end matters like HCI/UX.
 In addition, I spend time analyzing software development techniques themselves - founded on a belief that [programming is theory-building](http://www.dc.uba.ar/materias/plp/cursos/material/programmingAsTheoryBuilding).

 See my [open source projects on GitHub](https://github.com/unframework), [Twitter profile](https://twitter.com/unframework) and [Medium posts](https://medium.com/@unframework).
 Plus occasional [presentation upload on my SpeakerDeck page](https://speakerdeck.com/unframework).